Compassionate release: England and Wales

-England and Wales allow applications for early release on compassionate grounds for prisoners serving determinate or indeterminate sentences.
+Applications for early release on compassionate grounds are allowed in England and Wales for prisoners serving determinate or indeterminate sentences.
 Three general principles are applied during the decision-making process: the safety of the public, new information not available to the court, and whether there was a specific purpose for the early release.
-The Crime (Sentences) Act 1997 Section 10 provides that the Secretary of State may at any time release a prisoner if they are satisfied that exceptional circumstances exist which justify the prisoner's release on compassionate grounds.
-Compassionate release will be considered where the prisoner is terminally ill, bedridden or severely incapacitated.
-Where terminal illness is the case, no specific timescale is strictly followed, however, a life expectancy of three months or less is suggested.

 Prisoners serving determinate sentences are also eligible for compassionate release based on tragic family circumstances.
 Prisoners serving indeterminate sentences are excluded from this provision and are subject to further restricting criteria in an application for compassionate release based on terminal illness.
 They will be assessed on the risk of re-offending, particularly of a sexual or violent nature, whether further imprisonment would reduce their life expectancy, whether adequate arrangements are available outside prison, and whether early release will provide some significant benefit to their family.
 Where conditions are self-induced, such as a hunger strike or refusal of treatment, an application may be declined.

 The aging prison population

-The rates of death from natural causes have doubled in the last eight years, with 199 deaths occurring in prison in 2016.
+The rates of death from natural causes in prison doubled from 2008 to 2017, with 199 occurring in the year to March 2017.
 The age of the prison population is rising due to a shift in major sentencing trends; prison terms are increasingly longer for the older population.
 The Prison Reform Trust called for a review of the current compassionate release process, commenting on the difficulty that a medical professional will have diagnosing a three-month life expectancy.
 The Trust recommended that a one-year life expectancy be sufficient for an application for compassionate release from prison.
 The former Deputy Director of the Trust observed that older prisoners who are terminally ill are unlikely to pose a risk to the public.
 He believed that a range of options should be considered, including compassionate release to ensure that people spend their last days with dignity.

-High-profile cases such as the release of Reggie Kray in 2000 and Ronnie Briggs in 2009 raised issues regarding the term ‘compassionate release’.
+High-profile cases such as the release of Reggie Kray in 2000 and Ronnie Briggs in 2009 raised issues regarding the term "compassionate release".
 The idea that compassion should be exercised with prisoners was a concept that did not reconcile with popular societal views.
 Costs associated with medical care for the elderly and terminally ill was noted, with acceptance of the costs that are incurred by sending prison guards to hospital and providing palliative care within the prison environment.
 However, early release is largely deemed to be socially incompatible.